2017 Colgate Raiders football team

 The 2017 Colgate Raiders football team represented Colgate University in the 2017 NCAA Division I FCS football season.
 They were led by fourth-year head coach Dan Hunt and played their home games at Crown Field at Andy Kerr Stadium.
 They were a member of the Patriot League.
 They finished the season 7–4, 5–1 in Patriot League play to finish in a tie for the Patriot League championship with Lehigh.
-Due to their head-to-head loss over Lehigh, they did not receive a bid to the FCS Playoffs.
+Due to their head-to-head loss to Lehigh, they did not receive a bid to the FCS Playoffs.